multi-language management

 access to the site's content and functionality to visitors in other

-complexity of multi-language site management and let you focus on
+complexity of multi-language management and lets you to focus on

-the content.
+the application content.
 It provides an internal translation dictionary able

 to manage all label translations, included the form multiple selection